kalsloos/ai-toolkit-helper/README.md

 ## About the Author

 AI Toolkit Helper was created by a passionate AI enthusiast who is not a professional coder.
-This project was developed with the assistance of AI language models like Claude and ChatGPT, demonstrating the potential of AI-assisted development.
+This project was developed with the assistance of AI language models like Claude and ChatGPT.
 The primary goals were to improve personal workflow efficiency and to potentially help others in the AI Toolkit community.

 ## Contributing